 Other sites to be seen in Oria include Gate of the Jews, the Bishops Palace, and at least four other churches.
 We were happy just to stroll through the sunny, pretty streets, admiring the architecture and soaking up the atmosphere.
 Our next stop was the Castello on Piazza D.Albanese for pre-lunch aperitivo, a tiny “pub, birreria, stuzzicheria” (stuzzicheria = appetizer).
 During our strolls, we had spotted, or more accurately, our nostrils had twitched at the wonderful aromas as we passed by the Fuori Porta.

 Retracing our steps we soon found our way back to the Fuori Porta, described in their publicity as being located on the most important route to Castello Svevo and providing an elegant dining room in which to enjoy fine Puglia cuisine.
 We lunched on antipasti followed by a primi piatti pasta course, skipping the secondi and moving on to dolce, accompanied by fine wine and better conversation!
 After lunch like that it is always necessary to stroll some more to try and walk off the damage – and of course, wrap everything up with caffé.

-Oria is about 45 minutes from our Puglia holiday villas, take the Brindisi to Taranto superstrada (SS7) and before you reach Francavilla Fontana you will see the exit for Oria.
+Oria is about 45 minutes from our Puglia Villa Holidays locations.
+Take the Brindisi to Taranto superstrada (SS7) and before you reach Francavilla Fontana you will see the exit for Oria.
 Once you reach Oria follow the signs for the Centro Storico, you should be able to park on the streets just outside the Centro Storico